Amgen Board of Directors Corporate Governance Principles

 - The Board and its committees have ready access to management and the authority to retain independent advisors and counsel as the Board or such committee deem advisable.
 The Compensation and Management Development Committee has the sole authority to hire and terminate compensation advisors for senior management compensation review.
 The Audit Committee has the sole authority to hire and terminate the outside auditors.
 The Governance and Nominating Committee has the sole authority to hire and terminate search firms to identify director candidates and compensation advisors on directors' compensation.

-- In the event an incumbent director up for re-election at a stockholder meeting fails to receive a majority of affirmative votes in an uncontested election, the Board shall adhere to the director resignation policy as provided in Amgen's Bylaws.
+- In the event an incumbent director up for re-election at a stockholder meeting fails to receive the affirmative vote of a majority of the votes cast in an uncontested election, the Board shall adhere to the director resignation policy as provided in Amgen's Bylaws.

 - Board members who are newly appointed shall receive orientation and education about the Company, its business and its financial operations and about the functioning of the Board.
 Continuing education shall be provided for all members of the Board and shall include such topics as critical issues affecting the Company and its industry overall, and directors' roles and responsibilities (including general and legal guiding principles).